 Fastcall inbound phone numbers can be assigned by the admin to users or groups.
 Basic setup is when the inbound numbers are assigned to users.
 After your phone numbers are provisioned and assigned to your users under the admin tab, your users will setup their personal routing options for the newly assigned inbound phone numbers under their Fastcall user settings.
 The inbound phone number will not connect until the user sets the personal routing options.

 NOTE: You will only see purchased Twilio phone numbers if the numbers are associated with the Fastcall connected account.
 You cannot provision numbers directly with Twilio.

-All managed under User settings in Fastcall – even if the user is an admin.
+All managed under user settings in Fastcall – even if the user is an admin.
 These are user settings.

 Call answering options are further explained here:

-In the Sales+ Edition, inbound phones assigned to a Salesforce group will route calls using automatic call distribution; or ACD.
+Inbound phones assigned to a Salesforce group will route calls using automatic call distribution; or ACD.

 - The ACD is found under the IVR settings (interactive voice response.)